regisphilibert/juliette-hugo-component/README.md

       - JSON
   ```

-Go get that endpoint at `your-page/index.json`
+You're done!
+Go get that endpoint at `my-perfect-website.com/index.json`

 ### Options

-Juliette options live under your `.Site.Params` under the `juliette` object as such:
+Juliette options live in your `.Site.Params` under the `juliette` object as such:

 ```
 params: